In the Age of Digital, every business is a software business.

 - System Team – The system team is a special Agile team that provides assistance in building and using the continuous delivery pipeline, and where necessary, validating full end-to-end system performance.

-- Lean User Experience (UX) – Lean UX is the application of Lean principles to user experience design.
-It uses an iterative, hypothesis-driven approach to product development, through constant measurement and learning loops (build-measure-learn).
+- Lean User Experience (UX) – Lean UX brings Lean principles to user experience design.
+It uses an iterative, hypothesis-driven approach to product development through constant measurement and learning loops (build-measure-learn).

-Each foundation element, as shown in Figure 8, is briefly described below.
+Each foundation element illustrated in Figure 16 is briefly described next.

 - Lean-Agile Leaders – Management has the ultimate responsibility for business outcomes.
-Leaders are trained in SAFe, and in turn become trainers of, these leaner and agiler ways of thinking and operating.
-To this end, SAFe describes a new style of leadership exhibited by the enterprise’s new ‘lean-thinking manager-teachers’.
+Leaders are trained in SAFe and become trainers of these leaner and more agile ways of thinking and working.
+To this end, SAFe describes a new leadership style exhibited by the enterprise’s new ‘Lean-thinking manager-teachers’.

 - Core Values – Four core values of Alignment, Built-In Quality, Transparency, and Program Execution define the belief and value system for SAFe.

-- SAFe Principles – SAFe practices are grounded in ten principles that synthesize Agile methods, Lean product development, DevOps, systems thinking, and decades of field experience.
+- SAFe Principles – SAFe practices are grounded in ten principles that synthesize Agile methods, Lean product development, DevOps, and systems thinking, coupled with decades of practical field experience.

 - Implementation Roadmap – Implementing the changes necessary to become a Lean-Agile technology enterprise is a substantial change for most companies.
 SAFe provides an implementation roadmap to help guide organizations on this journey.

-- SAFe Program Consultants (SPCs) – SPCs are change agents who combine their technical knowledge of SAFe with an intrinsic motivation to improve their company’s software and systems development processes.
+- SPCs – SAFe Program Consultant (SPCs) are change agents who combine their technical knowledge of SAFe with an intrinsic motivation to improve their company’s software and systems development processes.

-Learn More Knaster, Richard and Dean Leffingwell.
-SAFe 4.0 Distilled: Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
-Addison-Wesley, Kindle Edition.
+Learn More Knaster, Richard, and Dean Leffingwell.
+SAFe 5.0 Distilled: Achieving Business Agility with the Scaled Agile Framework.
+Addison-Wesley, 2020.